 Doing self-love affirmations can improve your self-esteem, increase your self-confidence and improve your relationships.

 Affirmations are positive statements that we consciously repeat to ourselves.
-Doing self-love affirmations consistently and with intent, can change our mindset and attitude, which in turn can change our behavior.
+Doing self-love affirmations consistently and with intent can change our mindset and attitude, which in turn can change our behaviour.

 And therein lies the magic, for when we start behaving in a different way, it means that we can start to make different choices which support and bring us closer to our goals.

-When we become willing to change the way that we see ourself and experience our life, self-love affirmations can help bring this change about.
+When we become willing to change the way that we see ourselves and experience our life, self-love affirmations can help bring this change about.

 Here are 10 beautiful self-love affirmations which you can use every day as part of building your self-love muscles.

 I release fear.
 I trust my inner wisdom.

 I forgive myself.
 I approve of myself as I am.

 To understand how self-love affirmations can possibly work, it is helpful to look at how our mind works.